psviderski/uncloud-recipes/nats/README.md

 ## Usage

-Connect to any node:
+Connect to any node using the internal service DNS:
 ```python
 import nats
 nc = await nats.connect("nats://nats.internal:4222")
 ```

-Or if on a machine with a NATS node, you can specify it specifically:
+Or, if on a machine with a NATS node, you can connect to it specifically:
 ```python
 import os
 import nats